gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-12/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - Fix bug in `mount-ebs-volume` where, if the EBS volume was already mounted, it would try to call a `string_contains` function that didn't exist, and the whole script would exit with an error.
+  - Fix bug in `mount-ebs-volume` where, if the EBS volume was already mounted, it would try to call a `string_contains` function that didn&apos;t exist, and the whole script would exit with an error.

 </div>